 An iconic institution and one of the UK’s most famous brands, its history and socio-cultural impact is explored in full here for the first time.
 Robert Sellers draws on archive material and first-hand interviews with DJs and key personnel to capture the extraordinary story of Radio 1, from its beginnings in 1967 through to its controversial reorganisation in the early nineties.

-‘I really enjoyed reading this book – it’s very well researched and put together and traces the history of the station from its inception … reliving those days when the DJs were often as famous and sought after as the pop stars themselves and Radio One was indeed ‘Onederful’’ - The Afterword
+'Very well researched and put together… reliving those days when the DJs were often as famous and sought after as the pop stars themselves and Radio One was indeed ‘Onederful’’ The Afterword

 Publication Date: 20.05.21